GuilhermeRossato/fs-sync-on-update/README.md

 None, you just need NodeJS installed.
 It uses the `net` inbuilt module to exchange messages.

-## Security
+## Security / Password

+Attention: Even with a strong password you should not keep the server running while not developing.

 Both the client and the server script must contain the same password (defined at line 6 of each script) for it to work, otherwise client requests is denied with the server reply of `Authentication error`.

+The default password is simply `gk`.

-This pair of scripts is intended to be run inside trusted networks, if you must run it globally I recommend you use a security layer over TCP.
+This pair of scripts is intended to be run inside trusted networks, if you must run it globally I recommend you use a security layer over TCP, but you will have to add the dependency and manage it yourself, my goal here is to make something simple.

 ## How does it work precisely